 NITC 3-204 Imagery Standards

-This standard is designed for statewide aerial imagery acquisition efforts that meet ASPRS Level II standards meeting minimum horizontal accuracy requirements for a spatial resolution of 12 inch, preferably flown during the “leaf-off” period for trees.
-These requirements meet federal standards which are driving the need for greater spatial accuracy requirements of imagery for many statewide applications.
+This standard is designed for statewide aerial imagery acquisition efforts that meet ASPRS Level II standards meeting minimum horizontal accuracy requirements for a spatial resolution of 12 inches, preferably flown during the “leaf-off” period for trees.
+These requirements meet federal standards that are driving the need for greater spatial accuracy requirements of imagery for many statewide applications.
 For example, the National Emergency Number Association has this requirement to develop and create street centerline and address points.

 NITC 3-205 Street Centerline Standards

 NITC 3-206 Address Standards

 These standards provide requirements necessary for the creation, development, delivery, and maintenance of a statewide Nebraska Street Centerline Database (NSCD) and Nebraska Address Database (NAD).
 Both standards have a direct correlation to one another.
-There are many applications that use street centerline and address point data.
+Many applications use street centerline and address point data.
 These standards will enable the data to be integrated not only with NG 9-1-1 but with existing state road network and address databases, routing services, emergency management, and public safety.
-Address points furthermore support state agency needs in contact database, tax assessment and enhancing the state’s enterprise geocoding application databases.
-The standards are compatible with the National Emergency Number Association (NENA) standards for NG9-1-1 and are backwards compatible to enhanced 9-1-1.
-These standards can be used at local, state and federal level to ensure interdisciplinary compatibility and interoperability with other databases.
+Address points furthermore support state agency needs in the contact database, tax assessment and enhancing the state’s enterprise geocoding application databases.
+The standards are compatible with the National Emergency Number Association (NENA) standards for NG9-1-1 and are backward compatible with enhanced 9-1-1.
+These standards can be used at the local, state and federal level to ensure interdisciplinary compatibility and interoperability with other databases.
 These standards integrate with existing standards such as the US Federal Highways, National Emergency Number Association (NENA), U.S. Postal Service (USPS) Addressing Standard, and other NITC related standards.

 NebraskaMAP Data and Content Management Policy